Ziang-Lu/Coursera-Algorithms/4-Shortest Paths Revisit, NP-Complete Problems and What To Do About Them/1-Shortest Paths Revisit/Shortest Paths Revisit.md

 #### Bellman-Ford Shortest-Path Algorithm: (Dynamic programming)

-*Though we may assume that the input graph doesn't have negative directed cycles (directed cycles with negative overall length) reachable from the source vertex, the Bellman-Ford Shortest-Path Algorithm is still able to discover this anyway, i.e., finds an excuse that why the shorest paths cannot be computed.*
+*Though we may assume that the input graph doesn't have negative directed cycles (directed cycles with negative overall length) reachable from the source vertex, Bellman-Ford Shortest-Path Algorithm is still able to discover this anyway, i.e., finds an excuse that why the shorest paths cannot be computed.*

 =>